ImKTKota/webosu/README.md

 # ¡nso

+\\ NOT MY PROJECT!
+THIS IS JUST FOR TAMPERING WITH THE UI FOR MY OWN PERSONAL ENJOYMENT

 A browser rhythm game where players click circles following rhythm of the music.

 Powered by [PixiJS](https://www.pixijs.com).
 Beatmap source: [Sayobot](https://osu.sayobot.cn).